 By Joe Labbé on April 16, 2020

 One of the most contentiously debated topics related to RPA is its ability to scale.
 In order to answer the question, one must first define what scalability is.
 When we talk about RPA scaling, what exactly needs to scale, and how do we know if we’re getting there?
-As you can imagine, scalability is a complex matter which is why success criteria and supporting metrics vary from organization to organization.
+As you can imagine, scalability is a complex matter.
+This is why success criteria and supporting metrics vary from organization to organization.

 In order to determine whether your RPA program is poised for scalability, you should ask yourself the following questions: